Who We Are

 And a big thank you to past steering committee members:

-Christine Sloan, Angela Twitchell, Carrie Kinne, Dave Asmussen, Karen Parker, Kris Ganong, Lucretia Woodruff, Mary Turner, Monique Coombs, Maeve McGowan, and Tasha Gerken-Nelson!
+Emily Coffin, Angela Twitchell, Ben Martens, Carrie Kinne, Dave Asmussen, Karen Parker, Kris Ganong, Lucretia Woodruff, Mary Turner, Monique Coombs, Maeve McGowan, and Tasha Gerken-Nelson!